MorganZhuRunzhe/markdown-cv/index.md

 To mitigate revenue losses from delivery personnel underreporting consignment weights to seek higher commissions, our team developed a predictive model to flag suspect underweight waybills, enabling compliance staff to conduct targeted reweighing.

 `Solution`
-- * Developed a streaming data processing and enrichment workflow that integrates several key technologies—Kafka for messaging, Spark Streaming for processing, HBase for enrichment, and Redis for fast feature access.
+- **1.** Orchestrated a data processing pipeline leveraging Kafka, Spark Streaming, HBase, and Redis for real-time messaging, processing, enrichment, and feature retrieval.
-- **2.** Developed a feature engineering pipeline, focusing on extracting trend and seasonality information from time-series data and embedding categorical data with high cardinality into compact vectors via a pre-trained Word2Vec model.
+- **2.** Developed a feature engineering pipeline to analyze time-series trends, seasonality, and encode high-cardinality categorical data using Word2Vec.
-- **3.** Developed a pre-defined rule-based model for interpretable prediction of an underweight waybill and also trained and fine-tuned an XGBoost model on over one billion waybills, achieving a threefold increase in precision compared to the baseline model.
+- **3.** Implemented a rule-based model for interpretable prediction.
+Supplemented it with an XGBoost model trained on over one billion waybills, tripling the precision of the baseline model.
-- **4.** Automated the XGBoost model re-training pipeline within a Spark ecosystem and persisted the model to HDFS regularly.
+- **4.** Automated the model re-training pipeline within a Spark ecosystem and persisted the model to HDFS regularly.
-- **5.** Designed and implemented a dynamic data dashboard for traffic monitoring, KPI tracking, and trend visualizations, to support swift decision-making.
+- **5.** Designed a dynamic data dashboard for inspection traffic monitoring, KPI tracking, and trend analysis to support swift decision-making.

 `Impact`
-- **1.** Covered 53.9% of waybills under the product segments of express delivery, fast freight, and international e-commerce (the older solution's coverage was 7.9%).
+- **1.** Enhanced coverage to 53.9% for key segments including express delivery, fast freight, and international e-commerce, a significant leap from the previous 7.9%.
-- **2.** Saved a total of 120 million RMB in losses in 2023.
+- **2.** Achieved a substantial financial impact by saving 120 million RMB in potential losses for the year 2023 through detective interventions informed by the model.

 ## Skills